 We’ve all seen presentations that make War and Peace look concise.
 We know text-heavy slides look bad, and deep down we probably all know that presentations like that are doing more harm than good to our sales prospects.
-But it’s difficult to put your finger on what is bad about the design, or to know how to make the design more effective.
-So let’s have a look at the theory behind minimalist design, and then some tips about making it work for you in your presentations.
+But it’s difficult to put your finger on what is bad about the presentation design, or to know how to make the design more effective.
+So let’s have a look at the theory behind minimalist design, and then we’ve got some great tips to help you make it work for you in your presentations.

 “Good design is as little design as possible.